a5311221/merchantApi/README.md

 ```

 > The "payment" block only exists after a valid payment is received.
+> The order must be paid before **secondsLeft** becomes 0, New payments for orders that have been timed out (secondsLeft 0) will be ignored.
-> If an order is not paid within 24 hours, the allocated address will be revoked and reused.
+> The initial secondsLeft for an order is 82800 (23 hours).
+The allocated address for orders older than 24 hours will be revoked and reused.

 **amount** rules:
-- **For ETH/ERC20 tokens(USDT/DAI/USDC...)**: The received amount should be **exactly the same** as requested.
-Less or greater than requested will be treated as an invalid payment.
+- **exactMatch**: this parameter is only for **ETH/ERC20 tokens(USDT/DAI/USDC...)**.
+When this value is true, means you are using ETH single address mode.
+In this case, the received amount must be **exactly the same** as requested.
+Less or greater than requested will be treated as invalid payments.
 Example, the requested amount is 1.234523 ETH, and the user paid 1.234524 ETH or 1.234522 ETH, will all be treated as invalid payments.
+When exactMatch is false, means you are using ETH multi-address mode.
+In that case, the amount rule is the same as the following rules for UTXO coins.
-- **For UTXO coins**: The received amount should be **equal or greater than** requested * **minPaidRate**.
+- **For UTXO coins(BTC/BCH/LTC...)**: exactMatch for UTXO coins is always **false**.
+The received amount should be **equal or greater than** requested **plus** **minPaidRate**.
 Example, the request is 0.123456 BTC and minPaidRate equals 1, the payment is 0.123455 BTC, it will be treated as invalid, no payment info will be returned, and no notification will be sent.
 If payment is 0.123456 BTC or 0.123457 BTC, then it will be treated as valid.
 When minPaidRate equals 0.98, the target amount will be: 0.123456 * 0.98 = 0.12098688 BTC, a payment of 0.123455 BTC will also be treated as valid.

-**Note that minPaidRate only works for UTXO coins (not including ETH/ERC20 tokens), for ETH/ERC20 tokens, minPaidRate is always 1.
-The Merchant's Payment UI should always ask the customer to pay the exact amount showing in the page.**
+**Note: Merchant wallets created in Ownbit App(version >= 4.13.2) will use ETH multi-address mode by default.
+Old merchant wallets are operating in ETH single address mode.
+Upgrade your Ownbit App to the latest version, and re-import your merchant wallet (Backup your mnemonic, delete the wallet, re-import mnemonic) will make your old merchant wallet operating in ETH multi-address mode also.**

 **paymentStatus** can have the following value:
 - **0**: Initial status, no payment (or invalid payments);